I tried to wave the guy off, but he wouldn’t listen.

-I felt relatively confident in saying that Arizona was near the top (or bottom depending on your perspective) of the list of states with a high Realtor count.
-Lots of my real estatey friends across the country often seem surprised when we chat about how many agents are in our area.
+I felt relatively confident in saying that Arizona was near the top (or bottom depending on your perspective) of the list of states with a high realtor count.
+Lots of my real estate friends across the country often seem surprised when we chat about how many agents are in our area.
 There are a LOT of real estate agents in Phoenix.
 You can’t swing a dead cat in this town without smacking an agent across the head.
-Seems everyone has a mother, brother, cousin or in-law that is licensed to sell real estate.
+Seems everyone has a mother, brother, cousin or in-law that is a licensed residential realtor.

 But I had no clue where Arizona actually stood when compared to other states.
 You know, empirically with data, not anecdotal evidence gleaned through some random conversation.